mgazdzik/plugin-ShortcodeTracker/README.md

 ## Backlog

-* Display shortened URL in shortcode usage report, make it more user-friendly
 * Migrate plugin to work with Piwik 2.15 LTS version,
 * Add advanced report for each shortcode
     * stitch every redirect event with following action,